robertoschwald/relay-gorm-connector/README.md

 It's not always desirable to map Domain classes directly to the Graphql output.

-You are able to define your Graphql artifacts either by annotating Domain classes (see above), or "Graphql" Classes in the grails-app/graphql directory.
-This way, you are able to decouple Domain classes from their Graphql representation.
+You are able to define your Graphql artifacts either by annotating Domain classes (see above), or by creating "Graphql" Classes in the grails-app/graphql directory.
+This way, you are able to decouple Domain classes from their
+Graphql representation.
 ```
 grails create-graphql <my.package.artifactname>